 What is a spider vein?

-A spider vein is a small dilated vein that appears close to the surface of the skin.
-Usually spider veins manifest in clusters, extending in thin blue-green lines across the skin, like the branches of a spider’s web.
+Spider veins usually manifest in clusters, extending in thin blue-green lines across the skin, like the branches of a spider’s web.

-Spider veins can become visible result of weakened valves or as a symptom of a larger circulatory problem.
+Spider veins can become visible as a result of weakened valves or as a symptom of a larger circulatory problem.
 They can also occur as a result of constant friction.
 Normally they manifest on the legs or the face and they are very common to experience during pregnancy or in old age and are sometimes confused with varicose veins.
 Spider veins can also arise as a result of friction.

 How do you get spider veins?